Francisco Serrano, 1st Duke of la Torre: 1868–1871 Provisional Government

 In February 1869, he convoked the Cortes Constituyentes; he was appointed successively as president of the executive, Prime Minister of Spain, and Regent from 3 October 1868 to 18 June 1869.
 Serrano ruled impartially, respecting the independence of the Cortes and cabinets.
 He acceded to their selection of Amadeus I of Savoy as king, although he would have preferred Montpensier.

 As soon as Amadeus reached Madrid, after the death of Prim, Serrano consented to form a coalition cabinet, which lasted only a few months.
 Serrano resigned and took the command of the Italian king's army against the Carlists in northern Spain.

 He tried to form one more cabinet under King Amadeus as the 65th Prime Minister of Spain on 6 June 1872, but resigned on 12 June when that monarch declined to give his ministers dictatorial powers and sent for Ruiz Zorrilla.
 His mistakes led to Amadeus abdicating the throne on 11 February 1873.

 Conspirations against the Republic

 Serrano opposed the federal republic, and conspired with other generals and politicians to overthrow it on 23 April 1873.
 Having failed, he went into exile in France.
-On the eve of his coup d'état of 3 January 1874 that sought to thwart the Federal Republic, the leading instigator, the General Pavía, sent for Serrano to take the leadership.
+On the eve of his coup d'état of 3 January 1874 that sought to thwart the Federal Republic, the leading instigator, the General Manuel Pavía, sent for Serrano to take the leadership.